openpreserve/jpylyzer/_posts/2019-11-18-Release-of-jpylyzer-2-0-0.md

 5. If the `--mix` option is used, *MIX* output is written to a new *propertiesExtension* element inside the *properties* element.

-For more details, have a look at the [jpylyzer 2.0 XSD schema](http://jpylyzer.openpreservation.org/jpylyzer-v-2-0.xsd).
+For more details, have a look at the [jpylyzer 2.0 XSD schema]({{ BASE_PATH }}/jpylyzer-v-2-0.xsd).

 ## Backward compatibility

 Since the new output format will break existing workflows that expect *jpylyzer* 1.x output, we added a `--legacyout` option that results in output that follows the old 1.x format.
 Note that codestream validation and the reporting of MIX output are disabled if this option is used!

+## Archive of old User Manuals

+We have also added a [*User Manual Archive*]({{ BASE_PATH }}/doc/) to this website, which contains the User Manuals of all previous *jpylyzer* releases up to version 1.14 (this was the first release with the current HTML-formatted documentation).

+## Packaging

+The packaging workflows for both the Windows binaries and the Debian packages have been given an overhaul.
+One of the implications of these changes is that there is no longer any need for separate 32- and 64-bit Debian packages.
+Instead, the new packages work with both architectures.

 ## Continuous integration improvements

 In addition to the above changes, which are all directly visible to the user of the software, a lot of development effort has been dedicated to automating various components of the *jpylyzer* release process.
-This includes static code analysis, automated build processes for Debian packages and Windows executables, and the addition of automated tests.
+This includes static code analysis and the addition of automated tests.
 In particular:

 - In order to better assess the quality of pull requests, code is now automatically checked for compliance against [*PEP 8*](https://www.python.org/dev/peps/pep-0008/) and [*PEP 257*](https://www.python.org/dev/peps/pep-0257/).
 Code is also analysed with [*Pylint*](https://www.pylint.org/).
+In addition to this, the existing code base has been been cleaned up in places to improve the compliance to these standards.

 - A basic framework was set up for running unit tests.

-- Both Windows binaries and Debian packages are now built automatically as part of the continuous integration workflow.
-In addition the build process for Debian packages has been given an overhaul.
+This makes it possible to create automated tests using files from the [*jpylyzer-test-files*](https://github.com/openpreserve/jpylyzer-test-files) corpus (the addition of any actual tests will follow in the near future).

 ## Feedback

-As always, feedback on this new *jpylyzer* release is appreciated.
-Also don't hesitate to contact us if any of the (new) packages for some reason do not behave as expected (preferrably using the [issue tracker](https://github.com/openpreserve/jpylyzer/issues)).
+Any feedback on this *jpylyzer* release candidate is greatly appreciated.
+Also, don't hesitate to contact us if any of the (new) packages for some reason do not behave as expected (preferrably using the [issue tracker](https://github.com/openpreserve/jpylyzer/issues)).

 Happy jpylyzing!